 On shore, kids can see sea lions and birds while walking along Ocean Boulevard and the Ocean Front Walk.
-The Cave Store offers self-guided tours of a sea cave that’s accessible from a century old bootlegger’s tunnel and stairway located in the back of the store.
+The Cave Store (click for location) offers self-guided tours of a sea cave that’s accessible from a century old bootlegger’s tunnel and stairway located in the back of the store.

 4. Safari Park